-To be consistent, AA chapters must discourage use of SSRI's, opioid receptor antagonists, or other possible pharmacological remedies.
+To be consistent, AA chapters must discourage use of SSRI's, opioid receptor antagonists, bupropion, or other possible pharmacological remedies.
 Many chapters and many individual sponsors do.

 AA's problematic is idealist; the contemporary scientific conceptualization of addiction is materialist.